eskur/ttrpg-public/cypher/homebrew.md

 # Game modifications
 ## XP
-- Advancement XP (AXP) is awarded at the end of each session.
+- Advancement XP (AXP) are awarded at the end of each session.
 The amount is up to the GM.
 - Story Points (SP) are awarded for GM intrusions, discoveries, etc.
 - **Story Points cannot be spent on advancements.**
 - Story Points can be spent on rerolls, short/medium/long term benefits, etc.
 - Advancement XP may be used as Story Points (although this is probably a last resort).
+- A character can have up to 10 combined AXP/SP.
+AXP/SP earned beyond that is discarded.

+*Note: Also consider giving out AXP for completing milestones / character arcs.
+See CSR pg238*

 | Story Points Sources                     | SP  | Limit            | Notes                                           |
 | ---------------------------------------- | --- | ---------------- | ----------------------------------------------- |